tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 We will discuss these basic tools with implementation in Python.

-An important point to consider is that, in Finance, there is no such thing as a free-lunch.
-This well-known expression means that potential "rewards" (returns) arise from risk-taking.
-The purpose in portfolio construction is thus to manage this trade-off between returns and risk.
-In the simple mean-variance portfolio framework, the approach is to find the most efficient risk-returns couple, according to the investor risk-tolerance.
-In the factor investing approach, the investors want to gain extra long-term returns with the exposure to a risk factor (or an anomaly) through a factor portfolio.
 Along this course, we'll see how climate risks can be considered with these different approaches.

 ## Portfolio's Risk and Returns